Sudan Appeal

 Image: 14-year-old Angam with two of her younger brothers.
 Photo credit: Plan International / Abdelazim Yousif.

-Life-saving assistance for children, girls and young women
+Life-saving assistance needed for children, girls and young women

 Plan International is profoundly concerned about the safety of girls, young women, and unaccompanied children, who are increasingly vulnerable to gender-based violence, exploitation, abuse and human trafficking.